http4k/http4k/src/docs/faq/index.md

 **A.** **http4k** HTTP message objects are *immutable*, so you need to chain or reassign the value from the method call to get the updated version.

-**Q. Auto-marshalling: where is the `Body.auto` method defined?**

-**A.** `Body.auto` is an extension method which is declared on the parent singleton `object` for each of the message libraries that supports auto-marshalling - eg. `Jackson`, `Gson` and `Xml`.
-All of these objects are declared in the same package, so you need to add an import similar to:
-`import org.http4k.format.Jackson.auto`

-**Q. Using Jackson, the Data class auto-marshalling is not working correctly when my JSON fields start with capital letters**

-**A.** Because of the way in which the Jackson library works, uppercase field names are NOT supported.
-Either switch out to use `http4k-format-gson` (which has the same API), or annotate your Data class fields with `@JsonAlias` to get the deserialisation to work correctly.

-**Q. My application uses Lenses, but when they fail I get an HTTP 500 instead of the promised 400.**

-**A.** You forgot to add the `ServerFilters.CatchLensFailure` filter to your Server stack.

 **Q. Where are all the useful Filters defined?**

 **A.** Filters are all in the `import org.http4k.filter` package and are located as methods on a singleton `object` relevant to their use: